vishwajeet-kamble/Python_Projects_and-_Practices/Pipeline Excel to SQL Table by Checking Table Len, Col_Order, Col_DType/README.md

-# Excel To SQL Data-pipeline using Python –
+# Append Excel Table To SQL Already Existed table Data-pipeline using Python –
 The Usecase of Task –

 If our Sales-Person fill data in Excel sheet.
 It should dump Excel data to SQL Database for already existed table –